Nematodirus leporis

 Clinical signs

-The clinical and pathological sign of the presence of Nematodirus sp. only becomes noticeable with a severe infestation, leading to diarrhea, a loss of weight and affected performance.
-Necropsy shows that the large numbers of worms form clumps resembling cotton wool, and are usually intertwined around the intestinal villi, causing atrophy, degeneration and necrosis of the surface enterocytes.
+The clinical and pathological signs of Nematodirus sp. infestation are only noticeable in severe cases, leading to diarrhea, weight loss, and performance issues.
+The necropsy revealed that the high number of worms form clumps that resemble cotton wool.
+These clumps are usually intertwined around the intestinal villi, which causes atrophy, degeneration, and necrosis of the surface enterocytes.

 Treatment